Before you start

 Toolbar tips

-- Use the Settings to set the rendering quality, configure point cloud settings, and change the units.
+- Settings : set the rendering quality, configure point cloud settings, and change the units.

-- Ghost mode grays out areas that are out of focus for your work.
+- Ghost mode: gray out areas that are out of focus to help you concentrate on specific parts of the model.

 Unified 3D Contextualization